sevazhidkov/solana-toolbox/solana_toolbox_idl/README.md

 For example, using an IDL file, or an IDL downloaded from chain we can:

-- Read account data into JSON (resolve, decode, decompile the state of the account)
+- Read account data into JSON (resolve and decode the state of the account)
-- Generate transaction data from a JSON IDL (construct, compile an instruction)
+- Generate transaction data from a JSON IDL (resolve and encode an instruction)
 - Resolve an instruction's accounts addresses (by looking at the seeds in the IDL)

 ## Install